List of The Stand characters: Lucy Swann

 The first survivor encountered by Larry Underwood's party, 24-year-old New Hampshire housewife Lucy Swann survived the superflu while her husband and daughter died.
 Swann joins the party on its way to the Stovington Plague Center.
 Swann becomes romantically involved with Underwood, but senses her feelings are unrequited due to Underwood's strong attraction to Nadine Cross; Swann's feeling persists despite Cross's lack of interest in Underwood.
 When Cross finally decides to tempt Underwood, however, he rejects her and commits himself to Swann, much to her surprise.
 Swann supports Underwood during his tenure as a member of the Free Zone Committee, in addition to serving as a devoted wife and a mother to Leo Rockway.
 Unlike Frannie Goldsmith, Swann supports Underwood's decision to travel west to confront Flagg, unaware that she is pregnant.
-Swann takes care of Goldsmith during Redman's absence and, by the end of the book, she has given birth to twins.
+Swann takes care of Goldsmith during Redman's absence and, by the end of the book, has given birth to twins fathered by Underwood.

 In the 1994 miniseries, Lucy was portrayed by Bridgit Ryan.
 The character does not appear in the 2020 miniseries.

-Judge Farris
+Judge Richard Farris

-Judge Farris is a man in his late seventies who joins Larry Underwood's traveling party in Illinois.
+Judge Richard Farris is a man in his late seventies who joins Larry Underwood's traveling party in Illinois.
 Usually referred to as The Judge, Farris is a sharp, well-spoken, educated, and insightful man who served as a judge in the 1950s but has since retired.
 Lucy Swann and Underwood become very close with Farris, and Underwood is upset when he successfully recruits Farris as the first of three Free Zone spies, but is unable to inform a distraught Swann of his whereabouts after he sets out.
 While drinking beer with Underwood, Farris accepts the mission before Underwood can even muster the confidence to make the request, as he understands the spies' importance, assuring a saddened Underwood that he will be fine.
-Farris attempts to infiltrate Las Vegas from the north, but is intercepted by a pair of Flagg's sentries in Idaho.
+Farris attempts to infiltrate Las Vegas from the north, but is intercepted by a pair of Flagg's sentries on the eastern border of Oregon.
 They have been ordered to kill him without inflicting any head injuries, as Flagg wants to send the heads of any captured spies back to Boulder as a warning.
 Farris and one of the sentries are killed in a shootout that leaves Farris' head obliterated, a sign that Flagg's power is fallible, and Flagg kills the surviving sentry for disobeying orders.

 In the 1994 miniseries, Judge Farris was portrayed by Ossie Davis, and travels to Boulder as part of Stu Redman's party, rather than Underwood's.
 The character was written as female in the 2020 miniseries, portrayed by Gabrielle Rose.